nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.8 Deleting your tasks: `delete`
 Deletes all task(s) specified in a comma-separated argument.
 **Format**: `delete <indexes>`
-- `<indexes>` are the indexes of the task you want to edit from the most recent [list](#24-listing-your-tasks-list) command that you have run.
+- `<indexes>` are the indexes of the task you want to edit from the most recent [list](#23-listing-your-tasks-list) command that you have run.
-   >💡 **Note**: if the task(s) you want to delete was not in your most recent [list](#24-listing-your-tasks-list) command, simply type `list` to list the tasks and use their indexes to delete them.
+   >💡 **Note**: if the task(s) you want to delete was not in your most recent [list](#23-listing-your-tasks-list) command, simply type `list` to list the tasks and use their indexes to delete them.
   - Indexes should be comma separated single integers such as `5` and/or ranges of two indexes such as `1-3`.
   - **Example**:
    - `delete 1,3,5` would delete tasks with indexes 1, 3 and 5.
    - `delete 1-3` would delete tasks with indexes 1, 2 and 3.
    - `delete 1-3, 5` would delete tasks with indexes 1, 2, 3 and 5.
-   - `delete 5` would delete the task with index 5.
+   - `delete 5` would delete the task with the index 5.
       >💡 **Note**: It does not matter if there are any spaces in-between the commas.

 **Example**: `delete 1-3, 5`
-- delete tasks with indexes 1, 2, 3 and 5.
+- delete the tasks with indexes 1, 2, 3 and 5.

 **List before deletion**: